 Child of God is an almost textbook example; the novel is about a societal outcast who slowly descends into madness in his loneliness and eventually becomes what could best be described as a human troll.
 The book ends with him dying in custody after being arrested for murder and necrophilia.

 At the end of Ring, Asakawa realises that he was spared because he copied the tape and showed it to Ryuji, and he goes to get Shizu to do the same for herself and Yoko.
-Then, in the sequel, Spiral, we learn that while he got them to copy the tape again, their time had run out and they both died anyway.
+Then, in the sequel, Spiral, we learn that while he got them to copy the tape again, their time had run out and they both died anyway; while trying to save them, he ends up crashing his car and ending up catatonic with grief.
 Then we find out that Mai's own attempt at halting the spread of the virus was utterly pointless, as Ando contracted it by reading Asakawa's notes on the video.

 The short story called The Eyes is about a pair of private investigators, Hill and Flint, who are hired by a teenaged girl, Heather.
 She needs them to protect her after she witnessed a murder perpetrated by a member of the most notorious gang in Camille, New Jersey, The Nocens.
 After a few chase scenes, some shootouts, and even a torture scene, Hill and Flint manage to kill just about everyone in the gang's headquarters, including the leader.
 While walking back to their office with Heather, they are suddenly shot at by a large number of gang members.
 Heather is shot in the leg, Hill has his head blown apart by a shotgun, and Flint is rammed into a wall by a truck.
 As the driver gets out, Heather futilely tries to crawl away from him.
 The driver points his gun at her face, says "You didn't think you killed all of us, did you?", and shoots her in the head.
 Ouch indeed.